-This may be one of the most used ways to dress up wine but it is so versatile depending on what kind of towel you use!
-My favorite way to give wine this way is to wrap it up in a tea towel with a funny saying.
-I laugh so much when I’m reading them in the store!
+This may be one of the most common ways to dress up wine but it is so versatile depending on what kind of towel you use!
+My favorite way to give wine this way is to wrap it up in a funny tea towel.
+(Am I the only one that laughs out loud and says yes! in the store while reading them?)

 Cocktail in a box.

 Keep in mind these ideas aren’t just good for the holidays!
-Really all of them can be changed to suit anytime based on the trimming you use.
+Really all of them can be changed to suit anytime based on the trimmings you use.

-Now that the pesky hostess gift is handled, you can stress about what you are going to wear to the party!
-I hope you find some of these ideas handy during this holiday season!!
+And now that the pesky hostess gift is handled, you can stress about what you’re going to wear to the party.

 As always, I appreciate your visit, comments, and shares here on the blog!
 I’d love it if you also follow along with me on Pinterest, Instagram, and Facebook so you won’t miss any of my inspiration and ideas.